 Net Worth: Between $10 million and $50 million (as of 2016)

 Before joining the Financial Times as a journalist soon after college, Nick Denton started freelancing for British newspapers in the 1990s.
-Later in 2002, Gawker Media was founded with two sites Gawker.com and Gizmodo.com, a gadget centre.
-On the 56th birthday of Nick Denton, we bring a few interesting yet less known facts about the internet entrepreneur and the founder of Gawker Media.
+Later in 2002, Gawker Media was founded with two sites, Gawker.com and Gizmodo.com, a gadget centre.
+On the 57th birthday of Nick Denton, we bring a few interesting yet less-known facts about the internet entrepreneur and the founder of Gawker Media.

 - Nick attended the University College School (UCS) in Hampstead, London, for his education.
 He studied Philosophy, Politics, and Economics at University College, Oxford.
-There he was the editor of the university’s magazine.
+During his time at Oxford, he worked as the editor of the university’s magazine.
 He began his career as a journalist at the Financial Times.
-In 1998 he quit the FT, determined to start his own internet venture.
+In 1998, he quit the FT, determined to start his own internet venture.